munjidev/munjidot/README.md

 ### Contributing

 Feel free to submit a Pull Request!
 I'll do my best to give it attention.
-I will review requests thoroughly given I use these tools constantly, so that they don't disrupt my own workflow.
+I will review requests thoroughly given I use these tools on a daily basis, so that they don't disrupt my own workflow.

 ## <img src="GeometryNodeExporter/GeometryTool/ico_geometry_tool.svg" alt="icon" width="33" style="vertical-align: bottom;"/><span style="color: #00d6a3ff;"></span> Geometry Tool